 Americans have a 40% chance of developing diabetes — and Hispanic and Latino people are particularly at risk, with a greater than 50% chance of developing the disease.
 At Low Cost Health Clinics, a family practice and urgent care practice with seven offices in Anaheim, Riverside, Santa Ana, Corona, Costa Mesa, Cathedral City, and Indio, California, the experienced bilingual (Spanish and English) medical professionals are helping their patients lower those odds and enjoy better health.
-Call the office in your area, click the online scheduler, or walk into any of the offices for immediate help.
+Call the office in your area or walk into any of the offices for immediate help.

 Diabetes is a long-term disease where the body doesn’t process food and use it for energy correctly.